iVis-at-Bilkent/cytoscape.js-fcose/README.md

   stop: () => {} // on layoutstop
 };
 ```
-To be able to use `packComponents` option, `cytoscape-layout-utilities` extension should also be registered and initialized in the application.
-It is also suggested to syncronize `randomize` option in the layout-utilities extension with `randomize` option in the fCoSE layout to able to apply the correct packing method.
+To be able to use `packComponents` option, `cytoscape-layout-utilities` extension should also be registered in the application.
+Packing related [options](https://github.com/iVis-at-Bilkent/cytoscape.js-layout-utilities#default-options) should be set via `cytoscape-layout-utilities` extension.
+If they are not set, fCoSE uses default options.

 ## Build targets